adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. User enters email and password.
+1. The user will fill in the email and password.
-2. User clicks the 'Login' button.
+2. The user clicks on the ‘Login’ button.
-3. System validates credentials.
+3. The system will validate the user's credentials.
-4. If valid, display success message and redirect to dashboard.
+4. The system will prompt the message “successfully logged in.
+5. The user is redirected to the Dashboard page

 ### Alternative Flow: